chetan8484/PRODIGY_DS_02/README.md

 Exploratory Data analysis of the Titanic disaster dataset

 Requirements:
-Python 3.x, Jupyter Notebook , Numpy, Pandas, Matplotlib, Seaborn
+Python 3.x, Google Colab , Numpy, Pandas, Matplotlib, Seaborn

 The notebook is also added with comments for its major steps for better understanding of the process.